-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
 Covered only when medically necessary.
-Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care ✓ Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures. ✓ cicannigs, minigs of deficures.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine dental care, such as cleanings, fillings or dentures.
 We cover limited routine dental care.
 See the Medical Benefits Chart in this chapter for details about the routine dental care we cover.
 Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 We also cover routine eye examinations, eyeglasses and contact lenses.
+See the Medical Benefits Chart in this chapter for details.
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Routine hearing exams, hearing aids, or exams to fit hearing aids.
+We cover routine hearing exams, fitting exams and hearing aids.
 See the Medical Benefits Chart in this chapter for details.